ErnestoSalazar/Integrador/README.md

 ### Entradas by date
 <details>
 <summary>Detalles</summary>
-When searching an entrada by a date you will receive a json array with the following data
+When searching an entrada by a date you will receive a json array with the following data that matches with those dates parameters

 ```json
 [